Disney Plus suffers some technical difficulties at launch

 The $7-a-month service offering an array of Disney classics and new shows suffered some technical difficulties hours after launching at 3 a.m.
 E.T. on Tuesday.

-Disney is working to resolve the issue after consumer demand exceeded its expectations, said spokeswoman Karen Hobson.
+Disney said it was working to resolve the issue after consumer demand exceeded its expectations, said spokeswoman Karen Hobson.
 The company did not say what caused the problem.

+Disney has invested billions in its streaming service, beginning with the purchase of a stake in streaming technology company BAMTech in 2016, which it later increased to a majority stake.
+In 2018 Disney launched ESPN Plus using technology from BAMTech.
+That service now has 3.5 million subscribers.

+In a call with analysts on Nov.
+7, CEO Bob Iger said he was confident that the technology in place could handle an influx of users.